 Black Lake hosts a 24-kilometre-long conductive system and is staked over the Platt Creek Fault, a major NNE-trending fault parallel to the Black Lake Fault.
 Shear zones and faults of this style are frequently host to unconformity-type uranium deposits in the Athabasca Basin.
-The property has been explored intermittently since 1998, but despite the discovery of a series of significant uranium occurrences, no new uranium deposit has been discovered.
+The property has been explored intermittently since 1998, but despite the discovery of uranium drill hole BL-18 by UEX Corporation in 2004 leading to a series of other significant uranium occurrences, no new uranium deposit has been discovered.
 Exploration in the area of Black Lake was largely carried out prior to the understanding of the importance of basement-hosted unconformity-style uranium deposits.